EddyBeaupre/easy6502/index.markdown

 so's Latin.
 And they still teach that.
 [Q.E.D.](http://en.wikipedia.org/wiki/Q.E.D.)

-(Actually, I've been reliably informed that 6502 processors are still being produced by [Western Design Center](http://www.westerndesigncenter.com/wdc/w65c02s-chip.cfm) and [sold to hobbyists](http://www.mouser.co.uk/Search/Refine.aspx?Keyword=65C02), so clearly 6502 *isn't* a dead language!
+(Actually, I've been reliably informed that the 65C02 processors (A CMOS version of the 6502) are still being produced by [Western Design Center](http://www.westerndesigncenter.com/wdc/w65c02s-chip.cfm) and [sold to hobbyists](http://www.mouser.co.uk/Search/Refine.aspx?Keyword=65C02), so clearly 6502 *isn't* a dead language!
 Who knew?)